LucioFurnari/Todo-List/README.md

 - Create, delete and name projects.
 - Separate the tasks in projects.
 - All the projects and task are save in the web local storage.
+- Add multiples notes for each task.
+- Can filter task that are for this week or month.

 Future plans:
-- Add multiples notes for each task
 - Filter each task for name or date.
-- Use a library to manipulate dates.
-- Depend of the date, filter the task with today, and week.
 - Maybe add a home or inbox to see ALL todo.